require 'includes/keywords.php' ?>

 Over 750 teachers have attended our past classes, representing over 250 schools across Missouri and the Midwest.
 The course instructor and guest speakers are subject experts on nuclear science and its engineering applications, and current topics in nuclear energy.
 They have worked extensively with regional high schools and community groups in educational projects.

-Contributing organizations that provide information and other resources used in this course include: Ameren/UE, University of Missouri Research Reactor, American Nuclear Society, and the Health Physics Society.All Info PDF
+Contributing organizations that provide information and other resources used in this course include: Ameren/UE, University of Missouri Research Reactor, American Nuclear Society, the MU Student Chapter of the Institute for Nuclear Materials Management, and the Health Physics Society.All Info PDF

 The curriculum targets the Next Generation Science Standards Disciplinary Core Ideas in the Physical Sciences, PS.1: Matter and Its Interactions (including HS-PS1-8), and will be presented at an introductory graduate level.
 As can be seen from the preliminary course schedule, topics in the first two days of the class cover fundamental aspects of nuclear phenomena include: atomic and nuclear physics, radioactive decay, nuclear reactions, types of radiation, radiation detection and units, and interactions of radiation with matter.
 The second half of the course will be devoted to engineering applications of nuclear science: agricultural, industrial, medical, and research applications, as well as nuclear energy systems: light water fission reactors (reactor principles and thermodynamics, reactor control, safety), nuclear waste transportation and disposal, and a brief review of fusion systems (principles and current status of research) and proposed advanced fission reactor designs.